What is barre, and more importantly, is it effective?

 Also important to consider is: Do you like it?
 If you’re going to commit to 150 minutes per week, I highly recommend you find something you love.
 The best workout is the one you’ll do!

 Another consideration is the effects of the workout on your body.
-I’ve spent many years as a trainer working HIITs, boot camps, step classes and power yoga.
-I used exercise to punish my body and burn calories in an effort to control my weight.
+I’ve spent many years as a fitness trainer working HIITs, boot camps, step classes and power yoga.
+Even as a group fitness instructor, I used exercise to punish my body and burn calories in an effort to control my weight.
 My mantra was no pain no gain.
 Finding barre let me kick all of that punishing thinking to the curb.
 Barre makes my body feel great, has improved my strength and flexibility, and the cardio is choose your challenge.
 Choose your challenge cardio means that you are in charge of your body, and you decide which option works for you, with ZERO judgement.

 The last thing I want to talk about is light weights.
 Are they effective?
 Absolutely.
 We just need to ensure we are lifting to the point of fatigue.
 The burning and the shaking that barre classes are infamous for?
 Those are other words for fatigue…